 (EagleView Technologies image of damage caused by Hurricane Michael on the Florida Panhandle coast.)

-EagleView Technologies of Bothell, Wash., an aerial imagery and property data analytics firm, has released ultra-high-resolution images, at .75-inch ground sample distance (GSD) in the wake of Hurricane Michael to assist its clients in assessing the extent of damages caused by the Category 4 storm, which hit Florida, Georgia, South Carolina and North Carolina last week.
+EagleView Technologies (Bellevue, Wash.), an aerial imagery and property data analytics firm, has released ultra-high-resolution images, at .75-inch ground sample distance (GSD) in the wake of Hurricane Michael to assist its clients in assessing the extent of damages caused by the Category 4 storm, which hit Florida, Georgia, South Carolina and North Carolina last week.

 Having staged assets prior to the hurricane’s landfall, EagleView sent its craft into the air on October 9, as soon as permitted by the Federal Aviation Administration (FAA).
 The firm uses satellites, drones, and fixed-wing aircraft to obtain the images for its library.
 Customers in local government, insurance and electric utilities are able to assess damage caused by the storm, utilizing the more than 400 million pre- and post-storm aerial images on the firm’s platform CONNECTExplorer.